 Some call tracking platforms are able to perform “call forensics,” which means the software will “listen” to calls and understand what the call is all about.
 Applying context to a call significantly increases its relevancy – or non-relevancy, as it may be – to a business.
 Further, call forensics can determine if an incoming call is from a solicitor as opposed to a prospect, and can even separate “tire kickers” from the real leads.

 Source of call

-Knowing where the call originated or what initiated it to begin with is a very important element.
+Knowing where the call originated or what initiated it is a very important element.
 Was it from a landing page?
 Online advertisement?
 Print advertisement?
 Pay-per-click campaign?
-Knowing what produced the call – and then using the other metrics measured to determine the value of it – is useful information for marketing entities.
+Knowing what produced the call – and then using the other metrics measured to determine its value of it – is useful information for marketing entities.
 With this data, marketers can refine and focus their advertising to generate maximum, valuable inbound calls to the sales team.